[ legal ]

-Last updated: 3/28/2026
+Last updated: 7/1/2026

-This policy describes how MixReflect ("we", "us", "our") collects, uses, stores, and shares information when you use our music feedback marketplace.
+This policy describes how MixReflect ("we", "us", "our") collects, uses, stores, and shares information when you use our music feedback service.
 By creating an account or using MixReflect, you agree to the practices described here.

 MixReflect is operated by MixReflect, based in Melbourne, Victoria, Australia.
 For privacy enquiries, contact us at privacy@mixreflect.com.